AIMS-Ghana/python-course/_days/00_intro.md

 you will be expected to solve problems.
 None of the instructors can solve those problems for you.

+Throughout the course we will we have a number of small assignments for you to use to acclimatize to programming and to Python.
+In the final week, you will build a numerical simulation of a differential equation model, and use that model to answer some questions about that system.

 ## PREP FOR NEXT SESSION

+Most of the programming work you do should be accomplished during the sessions, though there may be some left over or you may to want to make additional improvements.

+However, I will typically provide some reading material, and you should expect to discuss ideas from that material at the beginning of the next session.

+For the next session, the preparatory reading is:

  - review some programming intros: [this](http://codingintro.com/),
  [that](https://www.khanacademy.org/computing/cs/programming/intro-to-programming/v/programming-intro),